abridged/collabland-dev/tutorials/token-gating-tutorial.md

 ### Website Gating Logic Flow

-1. Define token gating rules for your website.
+1. Define Token Gating Rules (TGRs) for your website.
 2. User visits your website.
 3. Collect user's wallet address.
 4. Call Collab.Land API to check if the user has the required tokens to fulfil your rules.